Ballia, India: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Check that you choose the right type.
-Most adapters available online are just plug changers and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C, D and M. Ensure that you find the right kind.
+Most adapters on sale are simply plugs and expect your electronics to change the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one should work in most places.
+This one should work in most areas.

 Power bank for devices